freetaxii/testlab/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/freetaxii/testlab)](https://goreportcard.com/report/github.com/freetaxii/testlab) [![GoDoc](https://godoc.org/github.com/freetaxii/testlab?status.png)](https://godoc.org/github.com/freetaxii/testlab)

 testlab contains a series of testing tools to automatically test a TAXII 2.x implementation.
-It was written in the Go (Golang) programming language.
+It was written in the Go (Golang) programming language and as such each tool can be compiled into a standalone statically compiled native executable.

 ## Test Setup ##
 The three test tools listed below all require that an existing API Root be